vedbabar/chat-with-pdf/README.md

 npm install ./client

 4. Start the Databases with Docker
 The easiest way to run PostgreSQL, Redis, and Qdrant is with Docker.
-I've included a docker-compose.yml file for this.
+A docker-compose.yml file is included.

-In the root folder, run:
+# In the root folder, run:
 docker-compose up -d

-This will start all three required services in the background.

 5. Run Database Migrations
 With the database running, tell Prisma to create the necessary tables.

-In the server folder, run:
+# In the server folder, run:
 npx prisma migrate dev

 6. Run the Application
-Now you can start all the parts of your application.
-You'll need three separate terminals.
+You will need three separate terminals.

 Terminal 1: Start the Backend Server